 Yes.
-As of the 13th May 2020 the government has made it clear that people who wish to move home can do so, but this needs to be done safely and the process may be different to usual.
+The government has made it clear that people who wish to move home can continue to do so in all tiers, including during the national restrictions starting on the 5th of January 2021.
+This needs to be done safely and the process may be different to usual.

 Can removal companies operate during Coronavirus?

 Yes.
 The government have confirmed that removal firms can continue to work in all tiers including the national restrictions starting on the 5th of January 2021, providing they operate under Covid-19 secure guidelines.
 You can read the full government guidelines relating to moving house during the National Lockdown here.

 Are removal companies open?

 Many companies, like Bournes are remaining open for Removals in the UK as per the regulations.
 The Government and the British Association of Removers have provided guidelines for businesses to ensure Covid-19 secure working.
 Whether removal companies are open or not may depend on if they can meet these guidelines and if they personally feel based on their own risk assessments that it is safe to do so.